WebsiteFactoryTM/wf-sameday-sdk/README.md

 - **Track Shipments:** Track an existing shipment by providing the AWB (Air Waybill) number.
 - **Get Services:** Retrieve a list of available services provided by the Sameday delivery system.
 - **Set Pickup Point:** Set or update the default pickup point for shipments.
+- **Get Pickup Points:** Fetch the available pickup points.
+- **Get Cities:** Retrieve the cities and optionally filter by parameters such as county, postal code, or country code.
+- **Get Counties:** Retrieve counties and optionally filter by country.

 ## Installation
 Install the SDK using npm or yarn: